aws/amazon-ssm-agent-selinux/README.md

 ## License

-This library is licensed under the LICENSE NAME HERE License.
+This library is licensed under the GNU GPL v2 License.